-Two types of battles can occur: ship battles (which can also involve facilities) and personnel battles (which can also involve Rogue Borg).
-Note that a personnel battle is called an "Away Team battle" or "Away Team or Rogue Borg battle" on some cards.
+Two types of battles can occur: ship battles (which may also involve facilities) and personnel battles (which may also involve Rogue Borg).
+(A personnel battle is called an "Away Team battle" or "Away Team or Rogue Borg battle" on some cards.)
 Following are some rules common to both types of battles (see battle in the Glossary for more information):

-- You may initiate battle only during your own turn. - Battle can occur only if opposing forces are present with one another.
-Ships and space facilities can be present together in space at the same location (for ship battle), and personnel can be present together on the same planet, ship, facility or site (for personnel battle).
-Ships can also attack planet facilities at the same location. - Each of your ships, facilities or Away Teams that wishes to initiate an attack must have a "leader" or (if playing Borg) a [Def] personnel present.
-A leader is any personnel with Leadership skill or any OFFICER.
-Each affiliated ship or facility must also have at least one personnel of matching affiliation aboard (which may or may not be the leader).
-Neutral and Non-Aligned ships or facilities require a compatible personnel aboard.
-If the facility is a Nor, the leader and matching or compatible personnel must be in Ops. - Most affiliations have restrictions on whom they may attack.
-Normally, an affiliation may attack Non-Aligned and Neutral cards and any affiliation other than their own.
-There are three exceptions: - Klingon forces may also attack other Klingons. - Federation forces cannot attack anyone (except Borg). - Borg forces may not initiate battle except when allowed by a card.

-Completely Non-Aligned and Neutral forces may attack any affiliation as well as other Non-Aligned or Neutral cards.
-A "mixed" force is subject to all the attack restrictions of its members.
+- · You may initiate battle only during your own turn. - You may attack only cards which you do not control, unless a card or rule requires or allows you to attack your own cards.
+(The Borg Ship dilemma and Roque Borg are considered self-controlled.) - You may attack cards only if they are present with your cards.
+Ships, space facilities, and the Borg Ship dilemma can be present together in space at the same location (for ship battle).
+Personnel and Rogue Borg can be present together on the same planet, ship, facility, or site (for personnel battle).
+Ships (and the Borg Ship dilemma) can also attack planet facilities at the same location. - Most affiliations have restrictions on whom they may attack.
+Normally, an affiliation may attack any affiliation other than their own.
+There are exceptions: - Klingon, Non-Aligned, and Neutral forces may also attack their own affiliations. - Federation forces cannot attack any affiliation (except Borg).
+Borg forces may not initiate battle except when allowed or required by a card.
+When allowed to initiate battle, they may attack any affiliation including opposing Borg. - A "mixed" force is subject to all the attack restrictions of its members.
 For example, a mixed Away Team of Federation and Non-Aligned personnel, or a Federation crew aboard a Non-Aligned ship, is a Federation force, and may not initiate a battle against any affiliation.
 A Romulan crew aboard a Non-Aligned ship is a Romulan force, and may not be attacked by other Romulans.
-(Rogue Borg interrupts are always able to initiate battle.)
-Aboard a Nor you control, your affiliation battle restrictions are determined by all your personnel aboard who are compatible with the station's affiliation.

-- You may not attack your own cards unless a card or rule requires or allows it. - No other actions can occur during a battle unless a card specifically allows them.
-For example, you cannot beam personnel off your ship during a battle without a card such as Emergency Transporter Armbands. - When a battle is over, all cards involved in the battle are "stopped." - If your opponent attacks you, during your next turn you may initiate one or more counter-attacks against any or all of your opponent's ships, Away Teams, facilities, crews (if you can beam through the SHIELDS) etc. which are still at the location of the opponent's attack, regardless of the form of the original attack.
+(The Borg Ship dilemma and Rogue Borg interrupts are always able to initiate battle.)
+Aboard a Nor you control, your affiliation battle restrictions are determined by all your personnel aboard who are compatible with the station's affiliation. - Each of your ships, facilities, or Away Teams that wishes to initiate an attack must have a leader or (if playing Borg) a [Def] personnel present.
+A leader is any personnel with Leadership skill or any OFFICER.
+Each ship or facility must also have at least one personnel of matching affiliation aboard (which may or may not be the leader).
+If the facility is a Nor, the leader and matching personnel must be in Ops. - No other actions can occur during a battle unless a card specifically allows them.
+For example, you cannot beam personnel off your ship during a battle without a card such as Emergency Transporter Armbands. - When a battle is over, all cards involved in the battle are "stopped." - If your opponent attacks you, during your next turn you may initiate one or more counter-attacks against any or all of your opponent's ships, Away Teams, facilities, crews (if you have a way to beam through the SHIELDS), etc. which are still at the location of the opponent's attack, regardless of the form of the original attack.
 When you counter-attack, no leader or [Def] personnel is required and no affiliation restrictions apply.
-Your opponent, on his next turn, may then initiate a counter-attack following your counter-attack, and so on.
+Your opponent, on his next turn, may then initiate his own counter-attack, and so on.
 Counter-attacking is always optional.
 A counter-attack is a new battle, not a "continuation" of the previous battle.

-Personnel Battles
+Personnel Battles (which may also include Rogue Borg)